 and for Collaborative Programmes, Deans of Internationalisation and Research.

-(ii) MRCI including the Admissions Office
+(ii) MRCI including the Admissions Office.

-(iii) Student Services and Systems
+(iii) Student Services and Systems and the Student Finance Office.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.